loloremi8/city_simulator/README.md

 - [] New Ui ("menu" type selection zone).
 - [] Better graphics and animations ???

-Now working on: Re-work the economy system (balance prices/costs to make it playable).
+Now working on: For now the project is done.
+There may be future updates, but not likely.
+Feel free to branch it and work on it by yourself.

 **Key actions:**